ddsky/spoonacular-api-clients/android/docs/DefaultApi.md

 Visualize Recipe Nutrition

-Visualize a recipe&#39;s nutritional information as HTML including CSS
+Visualize a recipe&#39;s nutritional information as HTML including CSS.
+You can play around with that endpoint!

 ### Example